asanaaa/AI-based-development/README.md

 # Generating of sentences embeddings
-To run the program with default values:
+To run a program with sample sentences and the current directory to save:
 ```bash
 python GenAI-1-30.py
 ```

 To run the program with castom parameters:
 ```bash
 python GenAI-1-30.py -s <sentences-file-path> -o <output-dir>
 ```